indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo /bin/bash
 # mkdir -p /etcindimail/control/domainkeys
 # chown root:qcerts /etc/indimail/control/domainkeys

+To generate RSA private/public key
-# dknewkey -b 2048 /etc/indimail/control/domainkeys/default
+# dknewkey -e -b 2048 /etc/indimail/control/domainkeys/default

+To generate ED25519 private/public key
+# dknewkey -e -t ed25519 /etc/indimail/control/domainkeys/ed25519
 ```

 The private key <b>default</b> created by [dknewkey(7)](https://github.com/indimail/indimail-mta/wiki/dknewkey.7) can be read only by the <b>root</b> UNIX user or a user who is part of the <b>qcerts</b> UNIX group.
 This means that only the <b>root</b> user or users who are part of the <b>qcerts</b> group can sign messages to have a DKIM signature.
 This is required because you don't want someone else to send out emails with your signature using your private key.
-You are free to chose your own name for the private key instead of using the name <b>default</b>.
-You can also use the openssl command to create the public and private keys.
+If your private key is stolen anyone can sign forged emails from your domain with the correct DKIM signature.
+You are free to choose your own name for the private key instead of using the name <b>default</b>.
+You can also use the openssl commands to create the public and private keys.
 Make sure that the private key has read access for the group <u>qcert</u>.
-The private key shouldn't be readable by others so that your private key cannot be stolen.
-If your private key is stolen anyone can sign forged emails from your domain with the correct DKIM signature.
 Also make sure that the users <u>qmaild</u>, <u>qmailr</u> and <u>qmails</u> are part of the <u>qcerts</u> group.
 If you are using [RoundCubemail](https://roundcube.net/) with indimail, then you should also have <u>apache</u> user part of the <u>qcerts</u> group. e.g.

 ```
+$ cd /etc/indimail/control/domainkeys

+To create RSA private key of size 2048 bits

+$ openssl genrsa -out private 2048

+Display the RSA public key
+$ openssl rsa -in private -out private.pub -pubout -outform PEM

+To create ED25519 private key

+$ openssl genpkey -algorithm ed25519 -out ed25519

+Display the ED25519 public key
+$ openssl pkey -pubout -in ed25519 | openssl asn1parse -offset 12 -noout -out /dev/stdout | openssl base64

-$ ls -l /etc/indimail/control/domainkeys
+$ ls -l
-total 6
+total 32
 -rw-r-----.
-1 root qcerts  916 Oct  2  2022 default
+1 root qcerts  119 Feb  5  2023 ed25519
 -rw-r--r--.
-1 root qcerts  290 Oct  2  2022 default.pub
+1 root qcerts  117 Feb 13  2023 ed25519.pub
 -rw-r-----.
-1 root qcerts 1704 Oct  2  2022 private
+1 root qcerts 1704 Oct  2  2017 private
 -rw-r--r--.
-1 root qcerts  470 Oct  2  2022 private.pub
+1 root qcerts  470 Oct  2  2017 private.pub

+$ sudo usermod -aG qcerts qmaild
+$ sudo usermod -aG qcerts qmailr
+$ sudo usermod -aG qcerts qmails
+$ sudo usermod -aG qcerts apache

 $ sudo groupmems -g qcerts -l
 qmaild  qmailr  qmails  apache